hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 ## Set F13-F24 as usual function keys
 By default, F13-F24 are mapped by xkb as various "XF86" keysyms.
 These cause binding issues in many programs.
-One example is OBS Studio, which does not detect the XF86 keysyms as usable keybindings, making you unable to use them for binds, This option simply maps them back to the expected F13-F24 values, which are bindable as normal.
+One example is OBS Studio, which does not detect the XF86 keysyms as usable keybindings, making you unable to use them for binds.
+This option simply maps them back to the expected F13-F24 values, which are bindable as normal.

 {{< callout >}}